acdundore/clustercast/docs/example_single-series.md

-# Local (Single Series) Forecasting
+# Local (Single-Series) Forecasting

-In this example, we will use the well-known airline passengers dataset to perform a simple single series forecast.
+In this example, we will use the well-known airline passengers dataset to perform a simple single-series forecast.
 We will walk through data preparation, then show creation of both recursive and direct forecast models.

+---

 ## Data Preparation